-Join Paul Nowak for an in-depth discussion in this video Numeric peg system: Memorizing more than 10 items, part of Study Skills Fundamentals.
+Join Paul Nowak for an in-depth discussion in this video Numeric peg system: Memorizing more than 10 items, part of Learning Study Skills.

 - Earlier we learned how to memorize a ten item list…using the numeric peg system.…But what if your list has 14 items…or what if you had to remember 37 different things…in a specific order?…You can actually use the numeric peg system…to remember more than 10 items.…Here's how it works.…You need to come up with a theme or a rule…for numbers 11 through 20,…21 through 30,…and 31 through 40, and so on and so forth.…For example, my theme for anything…between 11 through 20 is olive oil.…